 It’s not always easy to convince your CMO and marketing leaders to give you the budget and support for content marketing.
 To get their buy-in, you need to show them the ROI of content marketing.
 But what makes this so hard is because content marketing is a long-term investment with long-term results.

 Content marketing is not traditional marketing or advertising, and it requires a completely different mindset and strategy that is more customer-centric and value-led.
 It’s an approach different from what traditional marketers are used to.
 So how do you go about challenging the status quo and convincing your marketing leaders and teams to get on board?

 To help you build a strong business case for content marketing, you need to talk about what your marketing execs care about: revenue growth, cost savings, brand loyalty and operational efficiencies.
-Here are 10 proof points from NewsCred you can use to help get the budget and support you need for your content marketing efforts.
+Here are 10 proof points you can use to help get the budget and support you need for your content marketing efforts.

 - Content Marketing Drives Positive Brand Perceptions

 GE partnered with BuzzFeed to create branded content and found that it significantly lifted brand perception when compared to the performance of display ads.
 The majority of users who saw GE’s branded content viewed GE as a “creative,” “inspiring” and “innovative” powerhouse, which resulted in a 138% Brand Lift on social media.